smartcontractkit/truffle-starter-kit/README.md

 To interact with a live or test network, you will need ETH and LINK token by following these steps:

-1. Get some Goerli Testnet ETH and LINK
+1. Get some Sepolia Testnet ETH and LINK

 Head over to the [Chainlink faucets](https://faucets.chain.link/) and get some ETH and LINK.
 Please follow [the chainlink documentation](https://docs.chain.link/docs/acquire-link/) if unfamiliar.

 4. Create VRF V2 subscription

-Head over to [VRF Subscription Page](https://vrf.chain.link/goerli) and create the new subscription.
+Head over to [VRF Subscription Page](https://vrf.chain.link/sepolia) and create the new subscription.
 Save your subscription ID and place it in your `helper-truffle-config.js` under `subId`.

 ### Truffle Dashboard